lindeer/dartbook/README.md

 4. Book navigation would ignore invalid link article.

+5. No more font-sizing, theme-changing settings config, but they would come back in the future if new UX design appears.

 ### Extension

-Using dartbook, it is easy to custom your book website, just create 'theme' in book project's root directory, in 'theme', create '_layouts' for your book's pages' layout, '_i18n' for different i18n string resources and '_assets' for appearance.
-It keep same with gitbook's style.
+Using dartbook, it is easy to custom your book website, just create 'theme' in book project's root directory, and create '_layouts' for your book's pages' layout, '_i18n' for different i18n string resources and '_assets' for appearance.
+It keeps same with gitbook's style.

 ### Theme development